 One benefit of the partnership with TechSoup specifically was learning about inspiring ideas from other tech club chapters across the United States and globally, as well as from TechSoup and its divisions like Caravan Studios and the Public Good App House.
-A 2019 webinar on hate speech and those monitoring it globally was particularly eye opening.

 One discovery is the Dangerous Speech Project.
 They sum the problem up well: